deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17883/index.md

 ![](figures/figures_5_0.png)

-> 🔼 The figure illustrates the LiMAC architecture, showing the interaction between the Action Transformer (AcT), the Vision-Language Model (VLM), and the input data (goal and observations).
+> 🔼 The figure illustrates the architecture of LiMAC, showing how the history of observations, actions, and goals are processed by AcT and a VLM to generate the final action.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: The architecture of LiMAC.
 The history of observations-actions {ot, at-1, Ot-1..} and goal g are processed to vector x and passed to AcT.
 The image observation omg with the bounding boxes and the goal g are passed as inputs to the VLM.
 The VLM is only called if an action that requires text completion is selected, based on the action type output of AcT.
 The action is finally selected based on the protocol described in Section 3.